ai4os/deep-start/README.md

 deep-start
 -----------

-**Main start script** for DEEP containers.
+The **main start script** for DEEP containers.
 Automatically detects if NVIDIA-GPU is present in the system.
 Default start is equivalent to ``deep-start -d``.

 Usage: deep-start <options>